MogensWintherDK/lc-v1-next-web/posts/pages/get-in-touch.md

 - +45 299 399 80
 - [LinkedIn](https://www.linkedin.com/in/mogenswinther/)

 ## _Company information_
 - Linux Consulting ApS
 - Brombærvænget
 - 8464 Galten
 - DK - Denmark
 - VAT: DK32885233

+## How to pronounce my name
+When speaking English, you would normally say **Monz**.
+You could also say **Mo-gens**, but this works best in the British, German, and  Scandinavia languages.

+But don't worry if you get it wrong!